THE COASTAL SUBSURFACE DATA GAP

 FishSOOP

 …on the oceanography of the East Australian Current.
 She has led major projects for industry, government, the Australian Research Council and the New Zealand Ministry of Business, Innovation & Employment.
 She has held continuous leadership roles in Australia’s Integrated Marine Observing System (IMOS) since 2007, leading the design and implementation of the observing and modelling efforts for the East Australian Current System.
-As the inaugural director of the Moana Project, she was instrumental in the conception, design and implementation of the Moana Sensor program in New Zealand which was a precursor to her leadership in the FishSOOP program in Australia and the wider Pacific.
+As the inaugural director of the Moana Project, she was instrumental in the conception, design and implementation of the Moana Sensor program in New Zealand was a springboard to her leadership in the FishSOOP program in Australia and the wider Indo-Pacific.

 Miguel Santos